 PIEVC Engineering Protocol

 Since 2008, the Protocol has been applied to assess climate risks and vulnerabilities across a wide range of infrastructure systems in Canada including: buildings (residential, commercial and institutional); storm water/wastewater systems, roads and associated structures (e.g. bridges and culverts), water supply and management systems, electricity distribution and airport infrastructure.
-Close to 40 infrastructure risk assessments have been completed as of November 2014.
+Over 70 infrastructure risk assessments have been completed as of January 2021.

-Engineers Canada encourages the use of the Protocol for all types of infrastructure going forward.
-It is available for use at no financial charge through a license agreement with Engineers Canada.
+The PIEVC Program Partnership encourages the use of the Protocol for all types of infrastructure going forward.
+It is available for use at no financial charge for any public infrastructure assessment project in Canada.